Datawheel/template-site-nextjs/README.md

 # NextJS 13 Template

 This is a NextJS template for projects using [Mantine](https://mantine.dev/guides/next/) components with SSR support.
-It implements linter checks through GitHub Actions, [NextSEO](https://github.com/garmeeh/next-seo) for Search Engine Optimization, and server-side translations using [next-i18next](https://github.com/i18next/next-i18next).
+It implements linter checks through GitHub Actions, and [NextSEO](https://github.com/garmeeh/next-seo) for Search Engine Optimization.
 To start using this template, just create a new repository from this template and start coding 🎉

 ```
 npm run dev
 ```
-This template implements language translations for your site, if you don't need them, create your repository from the `nextjs-13-no-typescript` branch.
+If you need to implement language translations on your site, create your repository from the `nextjs-13-no-typescript-dependencies-translations` branch.
 ## Docker

 ### Use of local environments